SamMed05/sm_blog/_posts/2021-12-28-video-games-at-school.md

 This game works better for younger people, but also students of my age (16/17) and older can benefit from Minecraft and the expressive freedom that it gives to the player.

 To provide a real example, my telecommunication professor in this period is teaching me and my classmates the *logic gates*.
 The interesting thing is that you can make [logic gates in Minecraft](https://youtu.be/9EY_XoEImjM) too, and even with no effort.
 If just for one day he showed us how they work at school using this game, I can very confidently predict that the level of attention would skyrocket and the same would happen with the understanding of that argument, in comparison with just chalk and blackboard.

 ![Logic gates in Minecraft Reddit](https://i.redd.it/g05ar4oaspt61.png)
 <span class="caption">Logic gates in Minecraft.
 Source: <a href="https://www.reddit.com/r/Minecraft/comments/msom4m/compact_and_flat_logic_gates/" target="_blank">Reddit</a></span>

+Aside from the STEM subjects, even artistic creations can be made in Minecraft.
+I had the opportunity to make one firsthand just a few months ago, in my third year of upper secondary school (the equivalent of high school) in Italy, when our teacher asked us to use our creativity to create a project focused on Dante Alighieri, a very famous Italian poet of the fourteenth century.
+My group and I decided to make a short film about the first 3 cantos of *The Divine Comedy* in (modded) Minecraft (🇮🇹 language).

+<div class="videowrapper"><iframe src="https://www.youtube.com/embed/9MR6MDJzrss" title="Dante all'Inferno - Minecraft Film (canti I-III)" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div>

+This is not just a little example of what you can do with Minecraft, but also a practical demonstration that video games ***can*** be integrated in education, it's not just a theory.

 **Helps with**:
 <b class="highlight-box">STEM disciplines</b>,